Sunday, July 16, 2017

 I don't know what was up with her this year.

-She didn’t sleep, which is normal, but have you ever been in a tent with an insomniac flashing a flashlight at random intervals all night long?
+She didn’t sleep, which wasn’t unusual, but have you ever spent the night in a tent with an insomniac flicking a flashlight on and off at random intervals?

 When she did sleep, she was all over the tent.

-If her anxiety wasn't bad enough, she lost three fillings in her sleep.
+If camping wasn't rough enough on her this year, she lost three fillings in her sleep.

-They asked why I was switching dentists, and I told them that after losing three fillings, it's time to try a new dentist.
+They asked why I was switching dentists, and I told them that after losing three fillings, it was time to try a new dentist.

 He just can't get me in for two weeks, so she's hurting and living off Advil.